Poltava Oblast

 Poltava Oblast (Полтавська область), also referred to as Poltavshchyna (Полтавщина), is an oblast (province) of central Ukraine.
 The administrative center of the oblast is the city of Poltava.
 Most of its territory was part of the southern regions of the Cossack Hetmanate.
 Population:

-Three other important cities in the oblast are Horishni Plavni, Kremenchuk, and Lubny.
+After Poltava, the oblast's three most populous cities were Kremenchuk, Horishni Plavni, and Lubny, according to 2022 government estimates.

 History

 The Poltava Oblast was established on 22 September 1937 by a resolution of the Central Executive Committee of the Soviet Union.
 It was based mostly on rayons (districts) that were part of Kharkiv Oblast, with some from Kyiv Oblast.
 The region approximately corresponds to the earlier Poltava Governorate (1802–1925).

 During the Nazi Germany occupation in 1941–43, most of the region belonged to Kiew Generalbezirke (general district), while the rest was part of the German military rear area.
 After the withdrawal of German forces, the region was reinstated almost to the same borders.
 In the 1950s it lost some of its territories to the newly created Cherkasy Oblast.
 Some were submerged with the creation of the Kremenchuk Reservoir in 1959.
 In 2020, as part of a general Ukrainian administrative reform, Poltava Oblast reduced the number of its raions by increasing them in size.

 During the Russian invasion of Ukraine, the town of Myrhorod was bombed.
 However, there has been no ground fighting and the province remains completely under Ukrainian control.